ACMClassCourses/MS108-2020/README.md

 ##### Custom

 In this project, the size of memory(ram) is 128K, so only address lower than 0x20000 is available.
 However, reading and writing from 0x30000 and 0x30004 have special meaning, you can see `riscv/src/cpu.v` for more details.
-(You can just regard the two as normal address)

 ##### Simulation using iverilog